IndigoUnited/automaton/README.md

 ### Node.js

-Automaton can also be used as a node module.
+Automaton can also be used programatically as a node module.
 Here's a quick example of its usage:

 ```javascript
 var automaton = require('automaton');